10 Methods for Tenants to Show Proof of Income

 2. Bank Statement

 Unlike the pay stubs above, this document should be the final type of statement you request.
-Due to sensitivity regarding the private information, supplying this document may make the renter uncomfortable.
+Due to sensitivity regarding private information, supplying this document may make the renter uncomfortable.

 • Easy to collect